 The directing team needs to know what rehearsals you will be missing.
 It is imperative that they fill out this information on the audition form.
 Absences that come up after casting will not be excused.
 There is no “magic number” of excused absences that will make or break getting cast, however the more absences you have the more difficult chances of getting cast become.

 "Experience only" is an option for students who wish to work on their audition skills and gain valuable insight into the process of auditioning, but who don’t wish to be considered for the production.
 This is a great learning experience, and they will receive a personal note from the director with suggestions for improvements.
 Please note that students are only allowed ONE audition per session.
 An audition for "experience only" prevents them from auditioning in another county in that same session.

 You may certainly videotape your child's audition, though you may not record other children in your child's group.
 There will often be a designated area for filming.

 What if my child is out of town on audition weekend?

 If you are unable to attend auditions, we do accept video audition submissions.
-Please work this out in advance with your Area Coordinator (AC).
+Please work this out in advance with your local Chapter Coordinator (CC).

 Where are audition forms?

 Audition forms are available through your area callboards.
-Check with your local AC if you are having trouble finding them.
+Check with your local CC if you are having trouble finding them.